-Canada Excellence Research Chairs At SFU
+Canada Excellence Research Chairs & KM

-The Knowledge Mobilization Hub is supporting SFU鈥檚 Canada Excellence Research Chairs (CERC) to turn their cutting-edge research into action.
+The Knowledge Mobilization Hub helps SFU鈥檚 Canada Excellence Research Chairs (CERCs) turn their cutting-edge research into action by facilitating knowledge mobilization planning, activities, and strategies to fit each program鈥檚 unique needs.

 Get to know the CERCs